 Not only is Itasca the oldest state park in Minnesota, but it’s also the home to the headwaters of the Mississippi River.
 That’s right, the Mighty Mississippi starts as just a trickle of a stream before it makes its way 2552 miles south to the Gulf of Mexico.

 The park includes more than 100 (yes, 100!) lakes and 49 miles of hiking trails.
 This part of northern Minnesota is home to wolves, porcupines, and even black bears.
-Here’s a few tips on bear safety from my recent trip to Glacier National Park.
+Here are my tips on hiking in bear country!

 But, seriously, while you’re in Minnesota you may as well visit several of the 75 state parks and recreation areas.
 Grab a Minnesota state parks passport to track your adventures (and even earn free nights of camping)!